paulhamsh/Spark-Parser/README.md

 This is a python class to create a preset in python 'bytes' format from an input like the one below.
 It has been completely re-written now that the Spark messages are fully understood - hopefully it is a lot clearer and better structured to explain how to create a Spark bluetooth message from scratch.

 It can also generate other messages to send to the spark, such as hardware preset change, effect on/off, change a parameter value (like gain), change an effect (eg swap one amp model for another).
-It is the basis for Midi Contol (see below)
+It is the basis for Midi Contol (see next section)

 ```
 preset  = { "Preset Number": [0x00, 0x7f],